gamrguy/BYTEPATH/README.md

+This is an updated version of BYTEPATH that contains a variety of bugfixes, code cleanup, and performance enhancements.

+Owning the game on Steam is still required to use this version.
+However, due to the included MIT license, it is perfectly fine to edit the game to not use the Steam libraries, if desired.

+Enhancements include:
+- Typo fixes
+- Passive tree fixes
+- Bugfixes
+- Memory leak fix
+- Some QoL
+- A couple of slight balance/gameplay consistency tweaks

+Original readme below.

 ## BYTEPATH

 A replayable arcade shooter with a focus on build theorycrafting.
 Use a massive skill tree, many classes and ships to create your own builds and defeat an ever increasing amount of enemies.